Lotus canned dog food receives the Advisor’s top rating of 5 stars.

 The second ingredient is chicken broth.
 Broths are nutritionally empty.
 But because they add both flavor and moisture to a dog food they are a common finding in many canned products.

-The fourth ingredient is potato starch.
+The third ingredient includes potato starch.
 Potato starch is a gluten-free carbohydrate used more for its thickening properties than its nutritional value.

-The fifth ingredient is asparagus.
+The fourth ingredient is asparagus.
 Asparagus is especially rich in B-vitamins, minerals and dietary fiber.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.